matt-culbert/CloakNDaggerC2/README.md

 - [ ] Generate shellcode from the controller by adding ```go build -buildmode=pie -o shellcode.bin .\beacon.go```
 - [ ] Add a way to change the config of the beacon
 - [ ] Add RSA key gen to builder.
 This will be needed for the reverse proxy as well
+- [ ] Implement ChaCha20 stream cipher for the public key and other sensitive strings